tomvalk/RemoteGUI-Releases/README.md

 - MUX-ATC
 - Multipower-NT

-**Partially Supported:**
-- DVICenter
-- ControlCenter-IP 1.0
-- DL-MUX

-**Not Supported:**
-- CATCenterNEO

 ### Blog
 https://blog.gdsys.de/blog/2020/08/05/gd-remotegui-einfaches-umschalten-innerhalb-eines-kvm-systems-via-xml/

 ### Changelog
 ```
-4.9.2
-- New ICON
-- Overall improvements and bug fixes

 4.9.1
 - Added the possibility to lock the RemoteGUI with a password
 	-> By default the password entry on startup is disabled and the password is 4658